-Industrial engineering degrees are in high demand, mainly because so many businesses are better understanding “big data”, and need someone to come up with better solutions using said data.
+Industrial engineering degrees are considered by some to be in high demand, mainly because so many businesses are better understanding “big data”, and need someone to come up with better solutions using said data.
 Industrial engineers do just that – analyze the current processes, procedures, and systems in place, and come up with a better solution.
 Doing so results in better efficiency, massive cost savings, and frequently better staffing choices.

 Types of Industrial Engineering Degrees